rodneyshupe/Cookbook/Appendix/E_MeatCuringSalts.rst

    instructions and the date(s) they need attention (turning, refreshing the brine or dry rub, smoking, etc.).
 Transcribe the dates to your calendar.
--  Unless air-drying, always hold meat at temperatures between 36°F and 40°F.
+-  Unless air-drying, always hold meat at temperatures between 36F and 40F.
 -  To avoid excessive saltiness, soak cured meats or fish in cold water, then air dry before smoking or barbecueing.
--  Avoid the “guy syndrome,” which holds that if some is good, more is better (e.g., hot sauce, bourbon, wood chips, etc.).
+-  Avoid the "guy syndrome," which holds that if some is good, more is better (e.g., hot sauce, bourbon, wood chips, etc.).
 When it comes to curing salts, use only the recommended quantities.
 Store them in the original containers and scrupulously follow the directions on the